yslnam/data-science-portfolio/README.md

 - ### Modeling
 	- __Machine Learning__
 		- [Predicting Housing Prices in Ames, Iowa](): Modeled and predicted housing prices in Ames, Iowa using random forest, an unsupervised learning method.
-(See next: "[]()")
+(See next: "[Valuating Houses in Ames, Iowa]()")

 	 _Libraries/Packages:_